Tuesdays 3:30-5:00 pm & by appointment

 Jeannine Murray-Román (PhD Comparative Literature, UCLA) is Assistant Professor of French and Spanish specializing in comparative Caribbean literatures and cultures.
 Her work is grounded in postcolonial, transnational, and performance studies and her research interest in experimental writing includes digital humanities as well as the interface of oral and performance practices and writing in the regions of the archipelagos in the Pacific and Indian Oceans.
 Her work has appeared in Small Axe, the International Journal of Francophone Studies, and The French Review.
-Her current research focuses on reparations movements and disaster writing.
+Her current work focuses on walking, speculative poesis, and reparations movements.

 - "Re-reading the Diminutive: Caribbean Chaos Theory in Wilson Harris, Édouard Glissant, and Antonio Benítez-Rojo."
 Small Axe: A Caribbean Journal of Criticism 46 (March 2015): 20-36.